LilithSWE/Pixel-Picture-Multiplayer-Game-with-Live-Chat/README.md

 ## Assignment introduction

-Our assignment was to create an online chatroom using socket.io as part of a group assignment in our API-course.
+We are creating an online pixel colouring multiplayer game + chatroom using socket.io as a group assignment for our API-course.

 ## Demolink